briancroxall/borderwaters/README.md

 - `jamericanhistory`: _Journal of American History_

 ## Authorship
 The contents of this repo were written almost exclusively by [Brian Croxall](https://briancroxall.net) (ORCID: [https://orcid.org/0000-0001-5602-6830](https://orcid.org/0000-0001-5602-6830)), Assistant Research Professor of [Digital Humanities](https://odh.byu.edu) at [Brigham Young University](https://byu.edu), Provo, Utah, USA.
 Errors and faults should be attributed to him.
+His work was conducted in ongoing and iterative dialogue with Brian Russell Roberts.

 As mentioned, code contributions were made by [Jeremy Browne](https://humanities.byu.edu/person/jeremy-browne-2/), Associate Research Professor of Digital Humanities at BYU.
 [Rob Reynolds](https://humanities.byu.edu/person/rob-reynolds/), Assistant Professor of Digital Humanities at BYU, provided significant advice about all things Python along the way.